Project: Incubation Programme 2023-2026

 3. BHRG Foundation (BHRG Alapítvány)

-The organisation wants to give every child a chance for a fuller, happier life.
-They focus on helping disadvantaged children facing developmental or attention difficulties through a unique movement therapy (TSMT and HRG) along with supporting parents/carers and professionals.
-With the help of the Foundation, the organisation will hire a fundraising manager who will implement a fundraising strategy with the help of external experts.
-The organisation will also work on adjusting its organisational structure to meet its long-term mission and activities, whilst enhancing its leadership skills with the help of an organisational and leadership development expert.
-Moreover, the Foundation will provide professional support with the theory of change and programme design of the organisation’s new initiatives (a volunteer programme focusing on the development of disadvantaged children and parental education activities).
+BHRG aims to give every child a chance for a fuller, happier life.
+It focuses on helping disadvantaged children facing developmental or attention difficulties through a unique movement therapy (TSMT and HRG) along with supporting parents/carers and professionals.
+With the help of the Foundation, the organisation hired a fundraiser and developed a fundraising strategy.
+Plus, the organisational structure was adjusted with the help of an organisational and leadership development expert.
+The Foundation also provided in-house professional support with developing a Theory of Change and towards the programme design of the organisation’s new initiatives (a volunteer programme focusing on the development of disadvantaged children and parental education activities).
+Finally, the Foundation awarded a grant towards the salary of the volunteer coordinator and towards printing costs.

 4. Diversity Foundation (Diverzitás Alapítvány)

-Celebrating diversity is at the core of this organisation’s mission as they promote environmental diversity along with the social integration of vulnerable groups.
-In 2024, the organistion will use the Foundation’s grant to enhance strategic thinking and improve internal processes with the help of a team coach and process management expert.
-They will also work on creating a fundraising strategy that can help to further diversify their income sources.
-The Foundation will support the creation of this strategy by providing a grant for a fundraising expert and towards the salary of a fundraiser.
+Celebrating diversity is at the core of this organisation’s mission, as they promote environmental diversity along with the social integration of vulnerable groups.
+The organisation used the Foundation’s grant to enhance strategic thinking and improve internal processes with the help of a team coach and process management expert.
+A fundraising strategy was also created in order to further diversify its income sources.
+The Foundation supported the creation of this strategy by providing a grant for fundraising expertise and towards the salary of a fundraiser.
+Additionally, the Foundation awarded a grant towards external expertise that could help with setting up an impact measurement system.

 5. Egyesek Youth Association (Egyesek Ifjúsági Egyesület)

 Egyesek currently delivers its community work with disadvantaged youngsters via local partners in Nógrád County, in one of the most disadvantaged regions of Hungary.
-In order to increase the social impact of its activities, they wish to open their own youth centre in Szécsény (in Nógrád County) whilst keeping their outreach work via local partners.
-To help the organisation achieve these objectives, the Foundation will provide partial financial support towards the purchase and refurbishment of the youth centre.
-The centre will offer diverse activities aimed at social competence development and empowerment of disadvantaged youth.
-The Foundation will also professionally support the organisation’s fundraising efforts in order to ensure the long-term sustainability of the youth centre.
+In order to increase social impact, the organisation aims to open its own youth centre in Szécsény (in Nógrád County) whilst keeping its outreach work via local partners.
+To help the organisation achieve these objectives, the Foundation provided partial financial support towards the purchase and refurbishment of the youth centre.
+The centre will offer diverse activities aimed at social development and the empowerment of disadvantaged youth.
+The Foundation provided professional support to enhance the organisation’s fundraising efforts in order to ensure the long-term sustainability of the youth centre.

 6. Shelter Foundation (Menhely Alapítvány)

 Shelter Foundation provides vital support for homeless people by operating shelter homes in Budapest and Pest County, and running social integration programmes.
-Having finished the one-to-one development phase of the Incubation programme, it was established that a deeper organisational diagnosis is required due to the complexity and size of the organisation.
+Having finished the one-to-one development phase of the Incubation programme, it became clear that a deeper organisational diagnosis was required due to the complexity and size of the organisation.
 First, the Foundation supported further consultations to create a comprehensive organisational diagnosis and development plan.
-Based on the development plan, Shelter Foundation (SF) will further work with organisational development experts in order to develop the leadership skills of the management team, set up an employee evaluation/feedback system and to improve strategic planning.
-SF will also consult with a fundraising expert to evaluate current fundraising activities and start initial planning for an overall fundraising strategy.
-These development activities will be co-financed by the Foundation.
+Based on the development plan, Shelter Foundation further worked with organisational development experts in order to develop the management team’s leadership skills, set up an employee evaluation/feedback system and to improve strategic planning.
+These development activities are co-financed by the Foundation.

 7. UCCU: Roma Informal Educational Foundation

-UCCU’s mission is to dismantle stereotypes and decrease prejudices against the Roma community, mainly via informal educational activities in schools and thematic walks in cities of Hungary (Budapest and Pécs).
-In 2024, with the financial support of the Foundation, they will enhance the professionalism and efficiency of their teamwork with the assistance of an organisational and leadership development expert.
-Guided by a fundraising expert (financed by the Foundation), the organisation will also create and implement a fundraising strategy in order to increase and diversify its income sources.
+UCCU’s mission is to dismantle stereotypes and decrease prejudices against the Roma community, mainly via informal educational activities in schools and thematic walks in Budapest and Pécs.
+With financial support from the Foundation, UCCU aims to enhance the professionalism and efficiency of the team, with the assistance of an organisational and leadership development expert.
+Guided by skilled fundraising experts (funded by the Foundation), the organisation also created and implemented a fundraising strategy in order to increase and diversify its income sources.
+To assist ongoing operations, the Foundation provided funding towards a staff salary.

 Participants